immich-app/immich/docs/docs/administration/email-notification.md

 ---

-:::danger plain password
+:::danger Plain password
-Email messages sent by a user contain the login password you set as plain text, it is recommended to choose a password that is not too easy but not too personal.
+Invitation emails contain the initial password you set as plain text.
+It is recommended to choose a password that is neither too easy nor too personal.
 In any case, unless otherwise specified, the user will be asked to enter a new password when logging in.
 :::

 <img src={require('./img/immich-email-notefaction.webp').default} width='45%' title="New user email preview" />